Pyhass/Hive-Custom-Component/README.md

   scan_interval: <Optional: 2> -- This is the peroid of times in minutes to update from Hive.
 ```

-!!
-Setting up this custom version will overwrite the default integration.
+:warning: **Setting up this custom version will overwrite the default integration.**